Korwin-Szymanowski family: Origins

-The family name is of ancient heritage in Podlasie and Masovia.
+The family name is of ancient heritage in Masovia.
 It is presently traceable to the fifteenth century, but may have roots further back in the Kingdom of Hungary.
 Legend has it that genealogy connects it to a Roman tribune, Valerius Messala Corvinus, in the province of Dacia in the Late Roman Empire.
-According to composer Karol Szymanowski's exacting biographer, Teresa Chylińska, the village of Szymany in Podlasie of present day Eastern Poland was land recorded as having been inherited by Mikołaj (Nicholas) Szymanowski and he died before 1544.
+According to composer Karol Szymanowski's exacting biographer, Teresa Chylińska, the village of Szymany in Masovia of present day Podlaskie Voivodeship was land recorded as having been inherited by Mikołaj (Nicholas) Szymanowski and he died before 1544.
 The family later moved to the Rawa Voivodeship from where they spread into Masovia.

 The earliest written record of the family dates from the 15th century.
 In 1457 the knight, John (Jan (Korwin) Szymanowski), returned to the small village of "Szymany", from the Thirteen Years' War, also called the War of the Cities, fought between 1454–66 by the Prussian Confederation, allied with the Kingdom of Poland, against the State of the Teutonic Order.
 He is considered the founder of the family.
 John came from a clan bearing the coat of arms, "Jezierza", which has its beginnings among pre-Christian tribal warriors.